opnsense/docs/source/intro.rst

 The feature set of OPNsense includes high-end features such as forward caching proxy, traffic shaping, intrusion detection and easy OpenVPN client setup.
-The latest release is based upon FreeBSD 10.1 for long-term support and uses a newly developed MVC-framework based on Phalcon.
+The latest release is based on a recent FreeBSD for long-term support and uses a newly developed MVC-framework based on Phalcon.
 OPNsense’s focus on security brings unique features such as the option to use LibreSSL instead of OpenSSL (selectable in the GUI) and a custom version based on HardenedBSD.